Extending Sample Persistence Variable Reduction for Constrained Combinatorial Optimization Problems: Acknowledgments

 Despite these promising results, several limitations remain open.
-First, while MP-SPVAR improves performance over SPVAR, its effectiveness depends on the selection of penalty coefficient sets and the number of solutions sampled.
+First, while MP-SPVAR improves performance over SPVAR, its performance still depends on the parameter settings.
+In particular, the effectiveness is influenced by the selection of penalty coefficient sets and the number of sampled solutions.
 Developing systematic strategies for choosing these hyperparameters would further enhance the practicality of the method.
-In this study, we fixed the value of \(\lambda\) within each sample for the QKP.
+In this study, we fixed the value of the relative penalty coefficient \(\lambda\) within each sample for the QKP.
 However, it is also possible to consider applying MP-SPVAR to samples in which diversity in \(\lambda\) is introduced.
 Second, although this study focused on QAP and QKP as representative CCOPs, broader validation on other real-world problems, such as portfolio optimization, scheduling, or logistics, is necessary to assess generalizability.
 Third, a fundamental limitation common to all variable reduction methods based on sample persistence, including SPVAR and its extensions, is the loss of persistence in problems with highly degenerate ground states, such as vehicle routing (VRP) and traveling salesman problems (TSP).
 In such cases, variables may not consistently exhibit persistent values, leading to little or no variable fixing.
 Addressing this challenge calls for the development of new variable-fixing algorithms that can operate effectively under degeneracy, for instance by leveraging structural features of solutions, ensemble diversity, or probabilistic persistence metrics.
-Finally, theoretical analysis of the variable-fixing mechanism under diverse penalty regimes could provide deeper insights into why multi-penalty approaches succeed and guide the design of more principled reduction strategies.
+Finally, the theoretical understanding of the variable-fixing mechanism under diverse penalty regimes remains limited and currently lacks an optimality guarantee.
+A more rigorous theoretical analysis could provide deeper insights into why multi-penalty approaches succeed and guide the development of more principled reduction strategies.

 Overall, the MP-SPVAR method opens a new direction for enhancing variable reduction in CCOPs.
 We expect that future work on parameter tuning, application to practical domains, and integration with emerging quantum-inspired hardware as well as quantum algorithms will further advance the potential of this approach toward solving large-scale constrained optimization problems.